xprimexinverse/ecmacro/README.md

 # ecmacro

-An R package for downloading the latest data from the European Commission's AMECO macro-economic database
+An R package for downloading the latest data from the European Commission's AMECO macro-economic database.

 https://economy-finance.ec.europa.eu/economic-research-and-databases/economic-databases/ameco-database_en